 Address: 3700 West Prien Lake Road, Lake Charles, Louisiana

 The Children's Museum in Lake Charles is a must-visit for families staying in the area.
-The non-profit museum has three floors of educational, hands-on experiences for children.
-There is a kids' bank, construction zone, a Louisiana wetlands experience, and market shopping.
+This non-profit museum has three floors of educational, hands-on experiences for children.
+There is a kids' bank, a construction zone, a Louisiana wetlands experience, and market shopping.

 One of the highlights of the museum is the ArtSpace, where kids can create their own art pieces with a variety of art materials available.

 10. Millenium Park

 If you are heading to Lake Charles with children, you will want to visit Millennium Park during your stay.